HasanSyed7/HousePricePrediction/README.md

 - **Web Interface**: The app provides a  user-friendly interface for users to input data and receive predictions.

+## Steps followed to build this project:
+1.)Collected Housing datast from kaggle.
+2.)Some preprocessing and dimension reduction of the dataset, which included only relevant features.
+3.)Built the model using simple Linear Regression and saved it under model as .pkl 4.)Setup the flask application to process on the user inputs from frontend.
+Also Load 5.)Prepare the input as np array to send it as input to the trained model 6.)Make the predction and return it as output to the user.

 ## Project Setup

 Follow these steps to set up and run the application locally: